rifmj/protofolio/docs/reference/troubleshooting.md

-# Troubleshooting Guide
+# Troubleshooting Guide 🛠️

-This guide helps you diagnose and fix common issues with `protofolio`.
+This guide helps you resolve common scenarios and questions when using `protofolio`.
+We've got your back! 💪

-## Quick Reference
+## Quick Reference 📋

 | Error | Section | Solution |
 |-------|---------|----------|